Toni is a strong believer in enjoying life with family and friends—appreciating the little things and acknowledge blessings with gratitude.

 My First Trip With Pet Chihuahuas

-Let me introduce the three stars of this story (photographed from left to right below): Louie (The Toothpick) Cujo, Sassy (The Diva) Sassafras and Crazy Boy Champ (The Chewin' Chihuahua).
+Let me introduce the three stars of this story: Louie (The Toothpick) Cujo, Sassy (The Diva) Sassafras and Crazy Boy Champ (The Chewin' Chihuahua).
 Louie and Champ are three years old and experiencing their first road trip ever.
 Sassy is 13 years old and a world traveler who belongs to my travel buddy, Martha.
 This would be the first time traveling with all the dogs and we hoped Sassy would teach them well.

-Would Champ, who has the nickname "Chewin' Chihuahua" for a reason, be all right if left alone in the hotel room, if just for an hour while out at the pool?
-Or would I come back to a chewed up bedspread or scratched up carpet?
+Would Champ—who has the nickname "Chewin' Chihuahua" for a reason—be all right if left alone in the hotel room?
+Or would I come back to a chewed-up bedspread or carpet?

-I learned a lot on this trip about how to travel with my dogs, beginning with booking a pet-friendly hotel, dog-proofing the car, packing dog travel accessories, making safe pit stops.
+On this trip, I learned a lot about how to travel with my dogs, beginning with booking a pet-friendly hotel, dog-proofing the car, packing dog travel accessories, and making safe pit stops.
 The arrival at the hotel would only bring another set of lessons.

 Basically, you could call this their dog vacation.
 Martha and I were only along as chauffeurs, cooks, dog walkers, and tour guides.
 Perhaps you should have your dog(s) present when reading this as they may have something to add.